 The setup was successful and you may click Close.

 You may verify the directory where the Python is installed.

 In addition, verify the “python” command and “pip -V” in the command prompt.

 And then you can verify if the Environment Variables are updated with the required Python directory path.

-- Python 2 is in the past and is no longer support.
+- Python 2 is in the past and is no longer supported.
 Python 3 should be used for any future developments.

 - Python is a cross-platform language: a Python program written on a Windows computer may be run on a Linux system and vice versa.